 At Loma Linda University School of Medicine, we believe skilled and compassionate physicians heal more than a patient’s disease; they mend the mind, body, and spirit of a patient in need.
 This tenet has been at the core of our mission for more than 100 years, and we strive to educate physicians, researchers, and medical professionals who are committed to whole-person care.

-In addition to our medical school program, we offer a broad spectrum of graduate education opportunities, including combined degrees programs and a wide range of postgraduate specialty residencies and fellowships; as well as a program of continuing medical education for physicians beyond their formal academic years.
+In addition to our medical school program, we offer a broad spectrum of graduate education opportunities, including combined degree programs, postgraduate residencies and fellowships, and continuing medical education for physicians beyond their formal academic years.

 Dean, School of Medicine

 In 1909, the School of Medicine opened its doors as the College of Medical Evangelists, and in 1910, Seventh-day Adventist pioneer Ellen G. White declared “The medical school at Loma Linda is to be of the highest order.”
 Thus began an endeavor that has lasted for more than a century: to educate physicians dedicated to Christian service.